OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 Idesign
 +++++++

-Currently under development and should be avilable soon.
+Idesign, which stands for Interactive Design Optimization of Engineering Systems, is another gradient optimization package for problems with inequality and equality constraints.
+It is currently being integrated into OpenMDAO, and should be avilable soon.

 PyEvolve
 ++++++++